zarstensen/obsidian-obsimat-plugin/README.md

 ## Developing

 This section describes how to set up a development environment for **Latex Math**.
-Make sure to have python and NPM installed before continuing.
+Make sure to have python (for sympy client development) and / or NPM (for obsidian plugin development) installed before continuing.

+### Developing the Sympy Client

 Start of with running the `setup-dev-env` python script from the root directory.